NadeemJazmawe/PcapToFeatures/README.md

 # PcapToFeatures

-This code for extracts features for pcap files.

-it has writed with <b>Pythom</b>.

-it run automatically and save the features in <b>csv</b> format.
+This code for extracts features for pcap files. it has writed with <b>Pythom</b>. it run automatically and save the features in <b>csv</b> format. all the features will be extracted debending the call, three way handshake will be avoiding.

 # Features you can get with:
 * Duration: Time frame during the session.